In continuation of our series of Linux tutorials,I am here presenting the gzip and gunzip commands in Linux

 gunzip: The gunzip utility will restore files to their original state after they have been compressed using the gzip utility.

 $ls alert_CHECK.log $gzip alert_CHECK.log $ ls alert_CHECK.log.gz $ls alert_CHECK.log.gz $gunzip alert_CHECK.log.gz $ ls alert_CHECK.log

-The gzip command can be used with tar command also to gzip the tar files.
-Example is show below
+The gzip command can be used with the tar command also to gzip the tar files.
+An example is shown below

 tar gzip command